MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 ---
 title: Message extensions
 author: surbhigupta
-description: Learn how message extensions are used, its types, and scenarios where the message extensions are used on the Microsoft Teams platform.
-Samples on action and searched based message extension. ms.localizationpriority: medium ms.topic: overview ms.author: anclear
+description: Learn how message extensions are used, its types, and scenarios. ms.localizationpriority: medium ms.topic: overview ms.author: anclear